hep-mirrors/hepmc3/README.md

 10. HepMC3 is supplied with Python bindings codes that can be build on multiple systems.
-The number of potential combinations of compiler suites, Python versions and operationg systems is quite large, therefore it is recommended to install the HepMC3 form the default repositories of the used operating system.
+The number of potential combinations of compiler suites, Python versions and operation systems is quite large, therefore it is recommended to install the HepMC3 form the default repositories of the used operating system.
 If not possible, the following options are available
 - compile the python package from sources